Why are some metrics in the Database tab of the MS SQL monitor showing empty values?

 Settings → Performance Polling → MS SQL → Database → Disable connections to database(s)

-How to switch to the old view of the Database tab?
+Switching to the old view of the Database tab

 If you're using a version above 13900 and do not wish to provide db_datareader permission for each database, you can switch back to the old view by enabling the configuration key directly in the backend database.
 To do this: